skrattaren/apf.rst/apf.rst

   my correspondents was so intrigued by the tale that with the help of alt.fan.pratchett he set out to find the original, or at least the earliest known version.
-After much research, he now believes this to be "`When Death Came to Baghdad`_", an old ninth century Middle Eastern Sufi teaching story, told by Fudail ibn Ayad in his "`Hikayat-i-Naqshia`_" ('Tales formed according to a design').
+After much research, he now believes this to be **When Death Came to Baghdad**, an old ninth century Middle Eastern Sufi teaching story, told by Fudail ibn Ayad in his **Hikayat-i-Naqshia** ('Tales formed according to a design').

   If anyone has a reference to an even earlier version, we would love to